maxchene/kirby-pdf/README.md

 This plugin allow you to choose a PDF engine to render HTML as PDF.

+## WIP

+For now this plugin is only working with [WkHtmlToPdf](https://wkhtmltopdf.org/) installed on your server.

+More engines will be coming soon: tcpdf, dompdf, mpdf.

 ## Rendering

 ### Rendering with current template